 - The average-sized LDC has 65,394 customers.

-- Toronto Hydro, which serves the province’s largest city, has an average of 71 customers for every kilometer of distribution line.
+- Toronto Hydro, which serves the province’s largest city, has an average of 71 customers for every kilometre of distribution line.

-- Hydro One Networks, which predominately serves sparsely populated rural areas, has an average of just 10 customers for every kilometer of distribution line.
+- Hydro One Networks, which predominately serves sparsely populated rural areas, has an average of just 10 customers for every kilometre of distribution line.